 Triumph exercised its social responsibility's policy by applying the Code of Conduct through its subsidiaries in Thailand.
 The local company, Body Fashion (Thailand) Ltd, applied the Code through the intermediary of independent worker representatives.
 Although Triumph's Code of Conduct and relevant internal mechanisms were in place, a series of events that took place showed that implementation is far from real for the workers.
 Many labour specialists understand that the company was unhappy with Jitra's ways in leading and protecting workers' interest when the needs arose.
 But Body Fashion couldn't do anything until the time was ripe.
-That was when Jitra's appearance in a television programme was politicised, fanned and escalated into an intractable situation that enabled the company to cite the rising political climate as a reason to terminate her employment.
-The company was smart enough to use a legal mechanism as an effective tool to fulfil its wish, in both Jitra's job termination and the dismissal of workers.
+That was when Jitra's appearance in a television programme was politicised, fanned and escalated into an intractable situation that enabled the company was smart enough to use a legal mechanism as an effective tool to fulfil its wish, in both Jitra's job termination and the dismissal of workers.